-Jamie Starr begins his third season as an assistant coach for the Xavier University men's soccer team, and will serve as the primary goalkeeper coach for the two-time defending Atlantic 10 Champions.
+Jamie Starr begins his fourth season as an assistant coach for the Xavier University men's soccer team, and will serve as the primary goalkeeper coach.
 He also assists with the women's soccer goalkeeper unit.

 "Jamie is one of the better people I know who is still able to coach here while juggling the responsibilities of being a parent and working a full-time job," head coach Andy Fleming said.
 "Jamie has a really great calmness to him where he pushes the players but doesn't drive them, which I think is a great teaching style.
 His ability to develop Justin Marshall in such a short time has been tremendous.
 Now that the fall season is approaching, I'm excited to see how he will do from start to finish.
 I know he is going to help us do great things."